kim82/esp8266UptimeRobot/README.md

 # esp8266UptimeRobot
-Program for the esp, that calls the UptimeRobot api.
+Program for the esp, that calls the UptimeRobot api, and checks if a server is down.

 Components required:
 - 1 x 5110 lcd display